 - Totally free to use and ongoing.

-The Guild of residential landlords is one of the landlord associations that operates nationally.
+The Guild of residential landlords is one of the landlord associations that operate nationally.

-The Guild of residential landlords could give advices about the following:
+The Guild of residential landlords could give advice about the following:

 - Tenancy deposit schemes